abdallah203451/AI_Video_and_Audio_Enhancement/readme.md

 # AI Video & Audio Enhancement Platform

-A comprehensive platform for advanced audio processing using AI, featuring a robust backend, a modern frontend, and powerful AI models.
+A comprehensive platform for advanced video and audio processing using AI, featuring a robust backend, a modern frontend, and powerful AI models.
 The project is structured into three main components:

 - **AI Models**: RVRT, Demucs, and Flask-based endpoints (deployed on Kaggle Notebooks)
 - **Frontend**: React application